UK Businesses Throw Away Billions Of Reusable Plastic Cups Each Year

 “We’ve seen it with our own eyes,” he says, “We’ve worked with companies who have proudly told us of their green credentials while they automatically grab a plastic cup from the dispenser, drink a mouthful of water, and then throw it into the general waste bin.

-“And it’s not just limited to water – plastic cups from coffee vending machines are just as bad,” Hall says, “while many brands of ‘paper’ cup are hard to recycle as they come with a waxy lining to keep the water from leaking.”
+“And it’s not just limited to water – plastic cups from coffee vending machines are just as bad (not as bad a coffee pods)” Hall says, “while many brands of ‘paper’ cup are hard to recycle as they come with a waxy lining to keep the water from leaking.”

 The solutions are simple, and BusinessWaste.co.uk is urging companies to take a look at how they can cut down their plastic waste immediately.